 About me

-Besides my academic journey, I work as an environmental consultant on projects related to the Andes-Amazon region in the private and non-profit sectors.
-I have participated in grant writing of research projects in Peru and coordinated outreach activities including participatory monitoring, citizen science, and the design and layout of project products for different audiences.
+I am originally from Peru, and my academic and professional journey provided me with a broader perspective when studying our ecosystems.
+After graduating, I worked as an environmental consultant and project manager on projects related to the Andes-Amazon region in the private and non-profit sectors.
+In these roles, I contributed to research grant development and led outreach initiatives, including participatory monitoring, citizen science programs, and the design and communication of project outputs for diverse audiences.

 Research Work